 When Data Center applications are hosted in AWS, they are typically protected with an Application Load Balancer (ALB).
-With many interesting features, one worth mentioning is the possibility of sticky sessions that provide a more continuous experience to clients.
+One worth mentioning is that they grant sticky HTTP sessions for a continuous user experience.

 Using AWS Application Load Balancers and Amazon Cognito in your Jira authentication flow

 Application Load Balancers can also be configured to authenticate users, usually in combination with Amazon Cognito identity pools or with cloud Identity Providers that support the OIDC protocol, such as Azure AD, Okta or GSuite.